syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-rendering.md

 ### How to set complex column as foreign key column

-The Syncfusion Grid component provides the ability to set complex columns as foreign key columns.
+The Syncfusion Grid control provides the ability to set complex columns as foreign key columns.
 This allows you to display related data from a foreign data source based on the complex column value.

 The following example demonstrates how to set the **Employee.EmployeeID** column as a foreign key column, and display the **FirstName** column from the foreign data.